 The results of this study imply that store image can add to brand equity, thus creating a sustainable competitive advantage for products and firms, while allowing them to charge premiums.
 Price usually is positively related to the perception of quality; the study found that price was not significantly related to customer-based-brand equity in every retail operation.
 Store image had the strongest association with brand equity followed by perception of price.
 This study showed that higher levels of education were associated with higher customer-based-brand equity, and gender had a weaker association to customer-based-brand equity.

 Results indicate that both store image and price might positively influence specialty coffee consumers buying behavior.
 These results present definite value to retailers.

 Overall, Starbucks displayed higher brand equity than McDonald's McCafe, somewhat contradicting Interbrand's ranking of global brands where McDonald's, the brand, is ranked 6 and Starbucks, the brand, is ranked 96 among the top global brands (2012).
 This might be due to the fact that McDonald's is an iconic American brand, occupying a central place in popular culture for over 70 years (Ritzer, 2008), while McDonald's McCafe is a fairly new concept.
 Starbucks higher brand equity might indicate great brand challenges ahead for McDonald's McCafe.

 Gringarten, Hagai, "Price and Store Image as Mitigating Factors in the Perception and Evaluation of Retailers' Customer-Based Brand Equity" (2013).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 256.